-We created the Hooke's law calculator (spring force calculator) to aid you in determining the force in any spring that is stretched or compressed.
-You can also use it as a spring constant calculator, if you already know the force.
-Read on to get a better understanding the relationship between these values and to learn the spring force equation.
+We created the Hooke's law calculator (spring force calculator) to help you determine the force in any spring that is stretched or compressed.
+You can also use it as a spring constant calculator if you already know the force.
+Read on to get a better understanding of the relationship between these values and to learn the spring force equation.

 Hooke's law and spring constant

 Hooke's law deals with springs (meet them at our spring calculator!) and their main property - the elasticity.
 Each spring can be deformed (stretched or compressed) to some extent.
 When the force that causes the deformation disappears, the spring comes back to its initial shape, provided the elastic limit was not exceeded.

 Spring force equation

-Knowing the Hooke's law, we can write it down it the form of a formula:
+Knowing Hooke's law, we can write it down it the form of a formula:

-- k is the spring constant (in N/m) and
+- — The spring constant (in ); and

-- x is the displacement (positive for elongation and negative for compression, in ).
+- is the displacement (positive for elongation and negative for compression, in ).

 Where did the minus come from?
 Imagine that you pull a string to your right, making it stretch.
 A force arises in the spring, but where does it want the spring to go?
 To the right?
 If it were so, the spring would elongate to infinity.
 The force resists the displacement and has a direction opposite to it, hence the minus sign: this concept is similar to the one we explained at the potential energy calculator: and is analogue to the [elastic potential energy]calc:424).

 How to use the Hooke's law calculator